 IDEA 4: DEFAULT SETTING, UNCOMPLETED TASKS

 The memorizers and practical doers would write a planner when they need to remember important tasks for their convenience.
 It means they do it when they need instead of doing it every day.
 The time for the planner feature should be flexible and those uncompleted tasks should automatically be saved for the next day.
-So that, they don't need to restart a planner to keep track of completing their deadlines on time.
+So, they don't need to restart a planner to keep track of completing their deadlines on time.

 IDEA 5: COMMENT FEATURE